RStainforth/oca-phd/oca-tools/LBAsymmetryAnalysis/README.md

 * LBOrientation.C
 * LBOrientation.h
 * runlist.txt - contains the list of flipped runs for each wavelenght and laserball scan.
-It has the format `DataSet Wl #Runs RunID1 RunID2 RunID3 RunID4`
+It has the format `DataSet WL #Runs RunID1 RunID2 RunID3 RunID4`

 How To Run
 --------------------